10 spectacular Australian national parks that dodge the spotlight

 While these big guns deserve the headlines, there are many other Australian national parks that warrant a slice of attention, too.
 And it’s time you were in on the secret – we don’t want you missing out on a wonderful experience on your next BIG4 holiday.

 It’s time to lift the lid on 10 Australian national parks that you must explore.

 1. Mount Etna Caves National Park, Queensland

 While this doesn’t rank as one of Australia’s most popular national parks with humans, it’s not a view shared by little bent-wing bats.
 A huge colony of these creatures congregate here, and witnessing them whiz by during a guided tour at dusk (summer only) is a sight to behold.
 At other times, immerse yourself in the cavernous limestone-dominated landscape, interwoven with dry rainforest.
 There’s plenty of scope to learn about the park’s fascinating, and controversial, past.
-This attraction is within easy reach of Discovery Parks – Rockhampton.

 2. Ben Boyd National Park, New South Wales